Educate Together: Growth

-The number of schools run by the organisation has grown: in 2007 it was 40, in 2008 it was 44 and by 2018 this number had risen to over 100 including its second level schools and its schools in the UK.
+The number of schools run by the organisation has grown: in 2007 it was 40, in 2008 it was 44 and by 2018 this number had risen to over 100 including its second-level schools and its schools in the UK.
 In terms of pupil numbers, 2018 was the first year in which there were over 25,000 students attending an Educate Together school.
 By 2009 Educate Together had become the fastest-growing patron of schools in Ireland.
-In 2015, three new schools opened in Tuam, Co.
-Galway, Pelletstown, Dublin and New Ross, County Wexford and one in Kildare.
+In 2015, three new schools opened in Tuam, County Galway, Pelletstown, Dublin and New Ross, County Wexford and one in Kildare.

 Ethos

 Educate Together schools seek to "guarantee equality of access and esteem" to children irrespective of their social, cultural or religious background.
 Educate Together schools seek to be "learner centred" in their approach to education, and are intended to be run as "participatory democracies, with respectful partnership between parents, pupils and teachers".